echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 `ssh root@192.168.128.3`
 `root`

+# Built the kit and download the android app

+All step to built our kit can be found in our [prototyping gitbook section production guide](https://echopen.gitbooks.io/echopen_prototyping/content/stable/guide_hardware.html).

+To download on your smartphone, you must follow the instructions given in the [android app github](https://github.com/echopen/PRJ-medtec_androidapp).
+This procedure is quite long for the moment.
+A simple and quick way to download the app on your smartphone will be done soon.

 # How to launch the acquisition

+* When the kit is built, connect a 18 V power supply to it.
+Not power on the supply for the moment

-* Go to [software folder](../../electronic/modules/software) and select the folder corresponding to your configuration.
+* Go to [software folder](../../electronic/modules/software) and select the folder corresponding to your configuration, the latest one is actually the  [aquarium kit folder](../../electronic/modules/software/CFG-aquarium_kit).

 * Lauch arduino IDE and check that the right arduino board is selected by clicquing on tools:
 ![](./images/arduino_select.png)

-* Open the arduino file (.ino file) and send it in the arduino nano:
+* Open the arduino file (./arduino/MDL-pulser_v2.ino file) and it in the arduino nano:
 ![](./images/arduino_send.png)

 * Power up your RedPitaya and connect your computer on redpitaya WIFI network, password is redpitaya.

-* Go to RedPitaya repo.
-If you have download the compiling tool for the RedPitaya type this command line:
-`sh run.sh 192.168.128.3 probe`
-otherwise (you might not have the good permission so we make a chmod 777):
+* Go to the RedPitaya repository, for the latest version it is this [repo](../../electronic/modules/software/CFG-aquarium_kit/redpitaya).
+Now you can either compile the code if you want to change the settings or only send the precompile code to the RedPitaya.

+    * If you want to compile the code by yourself, you must have use the ./echopen_full.sh bash file.
+Change the file ./srcbin/probe.c to use the settings you want, and then run the ./run.sh bash file.
+This bash file will compile the code, send it the RedPitaya (in /root) and connect your computer to the RedPitaya *via* ssh in the /root forlder.

+    * If you just want the use the default code, use ./default_probe file (you may have to change the permission so use chmod) enter on the terminal:
-`chmod 777 probe`
+`chmod 777 default_probe`
-`scp ./probe root@192.168.128.3:/tmp/`
+`scp ./default_probe root@192.168.128.3:/tmp/`
 `ssh root@192.168.128.3`
 `root`
-`cd /tmp/`
-`./probe`
-You can stop the sofware running in the RedPitaya by simply typing CTRL+C. You are connecting to the RedPitaya *via* ssh so if you want to quit just type:
-`exit`

-* Note, power the RedPitaya before power up the electronic kit.
+* At this step, the power supply of the kit is still not power on (if you power it up, you will hear the motor whistle).
+Launch the code on the Redpitaya (enter ./probe or ./default_probe on you terminal) and when it write 'buffer length = 1689' (1689 is for the default_probe, if you have changed the settings, it may be another number) kill it by pressing CTRL+C. Now you can power up the kit (the motor will not whistle like this).
+We recommand to proceed like this because if not the motor may consume a lot of power and have a short-circuit behavior.

+* Lanuch once again the code (by entering ./default_probe on your terminal).
+The motor will turn till it comes on the mechanical stop at knock on it (don't worry it's normal).
+Then it will turn in the other side to reach the beginning of the sweeping zone and make the sweeping movement.

+* When you want to stop press CTRL+C, to quit the ssh connection just enter exit in your terminal.

 # Display

-To display the image one can use the android application.
+## Android app

+Connect your smartphone to the redpitaya wireless (pass: redpitaya) and launch the echOpen app.
+And it's done, the echographic image must appear on your smartphone.

+## Computer display (for linux only)

 One can also use the C software provided in ./src repo.
 This softs used are based on [gnuplot_i](http://ndevilla.free.fr/gnuplot/) tool, tuned for our uses.
 All the sources are provided here so one can modify them if desire.